This post may contain affiliate links. Please see my disclosure policy for details.

 This could save you hundreds of pounds on air travel.
 Always check with your airline for cabin bag size requirements.

-To save your straps getting caught or tangled on luggage belts in airports, you can unfold and zip over a special flap which is ‘hidden’ at the bottom of your pack.
+To save your straps from getting caught or tangled on luggage belts in airports, you can unfold and zip over a special flap that is ‘hidden’ at the bottom of your pack.

 You simply unfold the flap, clip the straps together and zip it over your straps!

 9. You can fit more in than you think